Needs We Address

 Our Impact Population

-Sights for Hope’s impact population in Pennsylvania’s Lehigh Valley – defined as Lehigh and Northampton counties – and Monroe County is comprised of two groups and totals approximately 31,000 people.
+Sights for Hope’s impact population in Pennsylvania’s Lehigh Valley – defined as Lehigh and Northampton counties – and Monroe County is comprised of two groups and totals more than 26,000 people.

 • The first group consists of people ages 7 and up who have significant difficulty seeing while using glasses or equivalent solutions.
 This group benefits from our client and patient services – including our life skills education, technology solutions, support services youth and family programs, and the Posch Braille Library.
 This group includes more than 17,100 people.